 Nonrecurring charges are billed after the service is rendered.
 Term contracts are not available.
 A nonrecurring charge applies to the installation of service(s) and in some states a disconnect service(s) charge will apply.

-Additional chares can apply.
+Additional charges can apply.
 See the Rate Structure section under Pricing section of Unbundled Local Loop - General Information.

 Rates